About the Program

 The Department of Otolaryngology - Head and Neck Surgery participates in the National Resident Matching Program.
 Through this program, five residents will be selected for a traditional five-year otolaryngology residency program.

 Approximately 50 applicants will be selected for an interview.
-These individuals will be notified by email by Oct.
-31. Those not selected for interviews will also be notified by email around this date.
+These individuals will be notified by email.
+Those not selected for interviews, or placed on a waitlist, will also be notified by email.

 How to apply